MrMoonKr/n-body-simulator/README.md

 ## Usage

-You can use the [simulator](https://htmlpreview.github.io/?https://github.com/SlowWave/n_body_simulator/blob/main/src/index.html) online, otherwhise, if you want to run the simulator on your local machine, simply clone this repository and open the index.html file with your browser.
+You can play with [N-Body Simulator](https://htmlpreview.github.io/?https://github.com/SlowWave/n_body_simulator/blob/main/src/index.html) online, otherwhise, if you want to run the simulator on your local machine, simply clone this repository and open the index.html file with your browser.

 ## License